Opinionated Fable2 - Architecture & Performance

 }

 Similar code.
-I guess that is the reason having simple pure functions is always good thing for application.
-So, not much of an visible improvement in this part.
+I guess that is the reason that having simple pure functions is always a good thing for the application.
+So, not much of a visible improvement in this part.

 Slice and Dice

-Fable 2 is no good without Elmish.
-Let’s give it a shot to Elmish example.
+Fable 2 is not much good without Elmish.
+Let's give it a shot with an Elmish example.

 This is Fable code.